Skip to content

 Initializing

 Initialize ExecutionSession with a quantum program; the output of the synthesis operation.
+It is recommended to use ExecutionSession as a context manager in order to ensure resources are cleaned up.
+Alternatively, you can call the close method directly.
 For example:

 from classiq import (